Gluten-Free Meal Ideas

 If you are looking for quick and easy gluten-free recipes, sign up for Recipes for Healthy Living where you'll find a variety of new recipes each month.

 You may find it hard to eat out when you follow a gluten-free diet.
-Some restaurants have gluten-free sections on their menu or they may have ingredient lists on their website.
+Some restaurants have gluten-free options on their menu or they may have ingredient lists on their website.
 A local celiac support group may be able to offer additional guidance and information about restaurants in your area.

 Also, plan ahead if you are going to a wedding, out to eat, or somewhere else where food will be served.
 Always call to find out what your options are ahead of time.
 If needed, pack your own snacks and food with enough carbohydrate to get you through the day.